-I mean it in the sense that from 1976 through the early 1980’s, Sylvester Stallone was viewed in popular quarters as a powerful young cinematic voice.
+I mean it in the sense that from 1976 through the early 1980s, Sylvester Stallone got viewed in popular quarters as a powerful young cinematic voice.
 That will be difficult to explain to the wee ones in the same way that the words “Oscar-winning actor Roberto Benigni” or “starring Dane Cook” are sure to baffle future generations.

 Here are the films on which Stallone received a screenplay credit:

-The paradox here is that Stallone was believable in this role up to and including the first Rocky – after that, Stallone was no longer the struggling actor but rather Stallone the international superstar, and re-hashing the archetype became increasingly ridiculous and obnoxious.
-He wasn’t the common man anymore, and was frequently repulsive in his attempt to play the charming roughneck.
-But along with Schwarzenegger, Gibson, and few others, Stallone was a new breed of international movie star, and as such he was able to bully projects to his liking, usually mangling them into his own false image.
+The paradox here is that Stallone was believable in this role up to and including the first Rocky – after that, Stallone was no longer the struggling actor but rather Stallone, the international superstar.
+Re-hashing the archetype became increasingly ridiculous and obnoxious.
+He wasn’t the common man anymore.
+He was frequently repulsive in his attempt to play the charming roughneck.
+However, along with Schwarzenegger, Gibson, and few others, Stallone was a new breed of an international movie star, and as such he was able to bully projects to his liking, usually mangling them into his false image.

-This brings us to Bob Clark’s 1984 film Rhinestone, starring Stallone and Dolly Parton.
-It was “co-written” by Phil Alden Robinson, although he was apparently aghast at the drastic changes Stallone made to his script.
-Clark and Robinson are two of the more mercurial talents in Hollywood – they have credits both great and terrible, as well as sporadic periods of unemployment.
-Whatever else Clark and Robinson are, they’re not stupid, and yet Rhinestone is a stupid, stupid movie, with most of the blame falling directly on Stallone.
+This falseness brings us to Bob Clark’s 1984 film Rhinestone, starring Stallone and Dolly Parton.
+It was “co-written” by Phil Alden Robinson, although he was aghast at the drastic changes Stallone made to his script.
+Clark and Robinson are two of the more mercurial talents in Hollywood – they have film credits both great and terrible, as well as irregular periods of unemployment.
+Whatever else Clark and Robinson are, they’re not stupid, and yet Rhinestone is a silly, stupid movie, with most of the blame falling directly on Stallone.

 The premise is flimsy but workable – a struggling country singer (Dolly Parton, in a succession of skin-tight, plunged-neckline gowns) in New York tries to get out of her contract to a lecherous club owner (Ron Leibman, making it work somehow) by betting that she can turn a schlub taxi driver (Stallone) into a successful singing cowboy.
 It’s a lame set-up, but no more fabricated than your average 1930’s, let’s-put-on-a-show musical.
-In fact, a reinvented brand of that genre had come into vogue in the 1980’s with the success of Fame and Flashdance, and the greenlight for Rhinestone was no doubt a product of that popularity.
+A reinvented brand of that genre had come into vogue in the 1980s with the success of Fame and Flashdance, and the green light for Rhinestone was no doubt a product of that popularity.

 The Tennessee sequences are miserable, and we keep waiting for the action to return to New York, where at least Leibman’s sleazy club owner has a neon fire in his living room.
 An actor like Travolta could have pulled this movie off (and at that time, Travolta’s career was bleak enough that he would have accepted a second-banana part to Parton), but Stallone is hapless both as a comedian and as a singer, even when we’re intended to believe that he has attained a measure of competence.
 Romance blooms between Dolly and Stallone, which is both baffling and pretty depressing – we get the impression that Parton is barely concealing her real-life repulsion.

-Eventually, Stallone and Parton wow the locals in Tennessee, pledge undying love to each other, and head back to New York for their inevitable triumph…when suddenly, for no reason whatsoever, Dolly is forced to pull off a plot device that is insanely contrived, even compared to what we’ve already seen.
+Eventually, Stallone and Parton wow the locals in Tennessee, pledge undying love to each other and head back to New York for their inevitable triumph.
+Suddenly, for no reason whatsoever, Dolly is forced to pull off a plot device that is insanely contrived, even compared to what we’ve already seen.
 Hours before Stallone is set to perform in front of a hostile audience, without any provocation at all, Dolly humiliates Stallone in front of dozens of his friends and his entire family.
-She calls him a robot, a “mudpie”, a polluter, and an amateur, then threatens to go sleep with the lecherous club owner.
+She calls him a robot, a “mudpie,” a polluter, and an amateur, then she threatens to go sleep with the lecherous club owner.

-Not only is this sudden assault nonsensical, but it’s completely out of character – up to this point, Dolly’s wise but sassy Jake had been incredibly supportive of Stallone’s monstrous Nick (not to mention that her entire future rested on him successfully performing in front of a hostile crowd).
-Did someone decide that the movie needed be fifteen minutes longer?
+Not only is this sudden assault nonsensical, but it’s entirely out of character.
+Up to this point, Dolly’s wise but sassy Jake had been incredibly supportive of Stallone’s monstrous Nick (not to mention that her entire future rested on him successfully performing in front of a hostile crowd).
+Did someone decide that the movie needed to be fifteen minutes longer?
 At any rate, fifteen minutes is all this scene adds to Rhinestone.

-Bless her heart, Dolly does what she can with the role, but an overabundance of both bad dialogue (“You’re thinking of shacking up with the guru of doo-doo?” is a standout) and preening male co-stars keep getting in the way.
-Parton has only 5 real film credits to her name, and I feel like we got cheated out of this one.
+Bless her heart, Dolly does what she can with the role, but an overabundance of both lousy dialogue (“You’re thinking of shacking up with the guru of doo-doo?” is a standout) and preening male co-stars keep getting in the way.
+Parton has only five real film credits to her name, and I feel like we got cheated out of this one.
 She manages to sneak in a couple of good lines, the best being “Freddie, there are two kinds of people in this world, and you ain’t one of them.”
-I don’t intend to argue that a properly cast Rhinestone would have made a great movie, but with Stallone in charge, it’s not even passable.
+I don’t intend to argue that an adequately cast Rhinestone would have made a great movie, but with Stallone in charge, it’s not even passable.